-A story on the Newark ghetto that shows how the city became what it is today, from the history of the communities to the Newark gangs, tells the true story of the largest city in the state of New Jersey and often known as the 6th Borough of New York City.
+A story on the Newark ghetto that shows how the city became what it is today, the true story of the largest city in New Jersey that has often been referred as the 6th Borough of New York City.

-Between the 1940s and the 1970s, the city’s population was decreasing as people were relocating outside of the city, especially as the city lost many of its manufacturing companies.^
+Between the 1940s and 1970s, the city’s population was decreasing as white families were relocating outside of the city, especially as many of Newark’s factories were closing.

-With these practices blacks were only able to live in certain areas, mostly the Central Ward community, and later African-Americans moved into the other wards of Newark as people were leaving the city.^
+Eventually, African-Americans moved into the other wards and communities of Newark as thousands of people were leaving the city.

 Newark Gangs and ‘Hoods

-Decades later, before the city began to demolish most of its housing projects in the early 1990s to the present day, Newark’s projects were some of the most known neighborhoods in the tristate area.
+Before the city began to demolish most of its housing projects, starting during the early 1990s, Newark’s projects were some of the most known neighborhoods in the Tri-State area.

 Down Bottoms or the East Ward that began as a diverse community with multiple races, has neighborhoods like Pennington Court, Hyatt Court, and Riverview Court.